qasim9872/fse-interview-solution/README.md

 ## Task

-1. Build a synchronous TL API to orchestrate the journey from the application submission to retrival of response.
+1. In /server, build a synchronous TL API to orchestrate the journey from the application submission to retrival of response.
 The API should call the provided Thirdparty endpoint over HTTP.
-2. Locate the frontend in /client and implement a call to the API you've just built and display the results using the provided components.
+2. In /client, implement a call to the API you've just built and display the results using the provided components.

 ##